hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251007143v1-are-we-using-the-right-benchmark-an-evaluation-framework-for-visual-.md

 ---
 layout: default
-title: Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods
+title: "Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods"
 ---

 # Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods